blukatdevelopment/UnchainedWorldsOld/classes/runesmith.md

 ```

 ```
-Create Undead Varmint Swarm (3rd level)
+Create Undead Vermin Swarm (3rd level)
 Casting Time: 10 minutes
 Range: 60 feet
 Components: V, S, M(A piece of moldy cheese)
 Duration:
 You draw a rune on the ground in an area where rodents, cats, possums, raccoons, and other similar creatures have died.
 Once activated, the rune glow bright green and a green mist is emitted.
 They rise and gather to form a horde, a large swarm of tiny creatures.

-The swarm has 1d20+20 hit points, 10 AC, and has resistance to non-magical physical damage.
+The swarm has 1d20+20 hit points, 10 AC, 30 movement speed, 30 climbing speed, and has resistance to non-magical physical damage.
 The swarm can pass through a tiny space and occupy the same space as another creature.
 When it attacks a creature, the creature must make a dexterity saving throw, taking 3d6 piercing damage on a failure and half as much on a success.

 The swarm listens to your orders for the duration.
 You may cast this spell again before the duration ends to maintain control of up to three swarms.
 ```